pyOpenSci/pyos-package-template/docs/tutorial.rst

     pip install -r requirements_dev.txt

+This will install all of the packages specified in ``requirements_dev.txt`` into your environment.

 Step 5: Set Up Travis CI
 ------------------------

 `Travis CI org`_ [*]_ is a continuous integration tool used to prevent integration problems.
-Every commit to the master branch will trigger automated builds of the application.
+Every commit to the master branch will trigger automated builds of the application, and it is common to run a series of **tests** along with each build to ensure the code still behaves the way we'd expect.

 Login using your Github credentials.
 It may take a few minutes for Travis CI to load up a list of all your GitHub repos.
 They will